panzi/rust-vpk/README.md

 Rust-VPK
 ========

 A tool to list, check, and unpack VPKv1 and v2 files and to create VPKv1 files.
 (WIP)

+Under Linux this tool can also be used to mount VPK packages as read-only FUSE filesystem.

 Similar to [another tool](https://github.com/panzi/unvpk) I wrote, but this time in Rust instead of C++ (for the fun of it!).